stat545ubc-2024/Eric-Xiang-2024/Mini_data-Analysis2-Deliverable-FINAL_files/Mini_data-Analysis2-Deliverable-FINAL.md

 measurement, from the variable mean and level For each cell, the value is also unique.

-The format of the table also makes it easy for me to answer my questions.
+The format of the table also makes it easy for me to answer my research questions.
 I just to need to select the columns based on the variables I am interested in (e.g. diagnosis, radius_mean, texture_mean and compactness_mean) and drop other irrelevant columns when addressing my